Yes, we can.

 Unfortunately, in most circumstances, once an application is lodged there are no refunds.

-Over the years, we have successfully applied for and been granted numerous visas and citizenship for our clients who are in this situation.
-The key issue is to have a thorough assessment done first and assess the level of risk and what can be done to address these risks.
-In rare cases, we have advised it would be too risky to lodge an application.
+Over the years, we have successfully applied for and been granted numerous visas and citizenship for our clients who were in this same situation.
+The key issue is to have a thorough assessment done first, and assess the level of risk and what can be done to address these risks.
+In rare cases, we have advised that it would be too risky to lodge an application.

 Since 1 September 1994, all non-citizens in Australia have been required to hold a valid visa.
 As a result, the subclass TY444 Special Category Visa was introduced specifically for New Zealand citizens.